wdeforest23/linkedin-views-prediction/README.md

 - **EvidentlyAI**:
   - **Data Drift Monitoring**: Tracks shifts in feature distributions over time.
   - **Regression Performance**: Monitors MAE for new data against the training dataset.

+Test data was modified by changing features such as remote allowance and salary listing.
+The changed data was used with the deployed model, and observations were validated using EvidentlyAI's regression and data drift monitoring

 ---